Herman Aav

 Archbishop Herman (Arkkipiispa Herman, born Herman Aav or German Vasilyevich Aav, Герман Васильевич Аав) (b.
 2 September 1878, Hellamaa, Russian Empire – d.
 14 January 1961, Kuopio, Finland) was an Estonian-born Orthodox bishop who served from 1925 to 1960 as Archbishop of Karelia and All Finland of the Orthodox Church of Finland.

 Life

 Childhood and education

 Herman Aav was born in Muhu, Hellamaa, Russian Empire on 2 September 1878 to the family of cantor Vasili Aavi and Maria Ellik.
-Herman attended Hellamaa parish church school, Kuresaaari city elementary school and studied at the spiritual school in Riga from 1889 and at the spiritual seminary from 1894 onwards.
+Herman attended Hellamaa parish church school, Kuressaare city elementary school and studied at the spiritual school in Riga from 1889 and at the spiritual seminary from 1894 onwards.

 Priesthood and marriage

-In 1904, she married Ljubov Bobrovskaja.
+In 1904, he married Ljubov Bobrovskaja.
 After that he was ordained a deacon and priest in the same year.
-Spouse Ljubov Aav died during the birth of their sixth child in 1921 and the young priest suddenly became the sole parent of a large family.
+She died during the birth of their sixth child in 1921 and the young priest suddenly became the sole parent of a large family.